Warning: Some of the videos of bad telemarketing experiences below are NSFW.

 An anonymous IT professional created a chatbot named Lenny that was designed to keep telemarketers on the phone by sounding disoriented and confused.
 The chatbot takes on the personality of an 80-year-old man who discusses everything other than what the telemarketer wants to talk about.

 In this 12-minute clip, the telemarketer eventually becomes frustrated with Lenny’s inability to focus and asks to speak with someone else in the home.
 She loses her patience and makes derogatory remarks based on her perception of the caller’s age.
 A talented telemarketer can tell when something’s amiss and won’t get openly frustrated by the situation.

 For many years in Britain, the government encouraged homeowners to install solar panels with the feed-in tariff.
 The program is the crux of this telemarketer’s pitch, but it takes him a little time to realize the caller’s interest isn’t genuine.

 Things get bad in the video (including foul language) around the 3:50 mark.
 Threatening the caller at the end of the conversation was the worst possible reaction from the telemarketer, demonstrating that this particular call rep was unsuitable for the role.

 Ricky Carruth is a real estate salesperson who also creates YouTube content to teach people about the industry.
 In this video, he shares five minutes of calls to prospects who hang up on him.
 It doesn’t help that he’s on speakerphone, which may make it harder for people to hear him clearly.
 But throughout the compilation, Carruth shows the professionalism and maturity of an experienced marketer – though he doesn’t have the nicest things to say about his callers after they end the conversation.

 In this call, Lenny talks in circles and quickly angers the purported telemarketer, who appears to be a scammer.
-After a few minutes, the alleged telemarketer’s voice rises, and their frustration becomes evident.
+After a few minutes, the alleged telemarketer’s voice rises, and his frustration becomes evident.
 During the final seconds of the call, the apparent scammer loses control as he shouts at Lenny to shut up.
-They would withdraw from the call gracefully if this were a real, professional telemarketer.
+He would have withdrawn from the call gracefully if this were a real, professional telemarketer.